codylindley/react-app-dawn/README.md

 * [http://reactboilerplate.com](http://reactboilerplate.com)
 * [redux-easy-boilerplate](https://github.com/anorudes/redux-easy-boilerplate)

 This isn't a slight of the boilerplates or average developers.
-Both get the job done just fine in most situtaions.
+Both get the job done just fine in most situations.

 However, a time will come when knowing the details of all aspects of a development stack will be required.
 When this happens you'll need something that is more boilerplate and less application seed.
 That is React App Dawn.